hashicorp/terraform-provider-pureport/website/docs/d/cloud_services.html.md

 The following arguments are supported:

-* `name_regex` - (Optional) A regex string to appy to the cloud services list returned by Pureport.
+* `name_regex` - (Optional) A regex string to apply to the cloud services list returned by Pureport.
 This filtering is done locally on what Pureport returns, and could have a performance impact if the result is large.